A Beginner’s Guide to Cedar Plank Grilling

 Step 1: Prepare the Planks

 Before we begin, examine the planks to make sure they’re splinter-free.
 See a few pointy sticklers?
 Don’t panic.
 Give the wood a quick brush with sandpaper until smooth.

 Now it’s tub time for your planks.
-Soak the boards in water for at least one hour.
+Soak the boards in water for at least one hour (though three or four is better).
 The best way to soak your planks is to submerge the wood in a baking dish or rimmed sheet pan.
 Use a heavy can to keep them from floating.
 Flip occasionally to make sure they’re evenly soaked.

-Meanwhile, combine butter, ginger, herbs, honey, lemon peel, salt and pepper in a small bowl.
+Meanwhile, combine butter, ginger, herbs, honey, lemon zest, salt and pepper in a small bowl.
 This is what we’ll use to coat the trout.